ChrisPritchard/ctf-writeups/wip-stapler-1.md

 ## Port 12380

 I had taken a look at this earlier with nc, but hadn't gotten far.
-I *should* have guessed it was a http/https port - I tested this now, given the wordpress archive.
+I probably should have guessed it was a http/https port given it is basically 123 port 80 when read.
+I tested this now, given the wordpress archive.

 Sure enough, `http://192.168.1.74:12380` shows a holding page, with nothing interesting except an uncommon response header `dave: something doesn't look quite right here`.

 A nikto scan suggests the site has a ssl configured, and when I browse to `https://192.168.1.74:12380` I get something different: a blank page with the text `Internal Index Page!`

 The robots.txt file contained two entries: `admin112233` and `blogblog`.
-The first took me to a xss page, that posts a warning message about beef hooks (a way to use xss to exploit user browser sessions via a tool called BEEF) before redirecting to xss-payloads.com.
+The first took me to a xss page, that posts a warning message about BeEF hooks (a way to use xss to exploit user browser sessions via a tool called BeEF) before redirecting to xss-payloads.com.
 Accessing the site wiothout javascript (or via burp) reveals nothing except a congratulations for not falling to a script attack.

-Browsing to /blogblog/ reveals a word press site, with nothing of obvious on it.
+However, browsing to /blogblog/ reveals the wordpress site I am looking for!

 ## WordPress and plugins